HomeTemplatesPricing

 Oregon

-In 2025, Oregon's standard minimum wage rate is $14.70 per hour.
-The minimum wage in Oregon is adjusted annually on July 1st according to a predetermined formula.
+In 2026, Oregon's standard minimum wage rate is $15.05 per hour.
+The minimum wage in Oregon is adjusted annually on July 1st according to a formula based on the Consumer Price Index (CPI).
 Additionally, there are different minimum wage rates in Oregon, with a higher rate in the Portland metro area and a lower rate in non-urban counties.

 Pennsylvania